Vyral/base-template/_posts/2018-05-23-take-a-look-at-the-latest-market-report.md

 This month’s price index comes with great news for homeowners who are thinking about selling their homes and providing much-needed inventory for buyers, including those who are looking to make their first-ever home purchase.

-<br>If you have any questions or would like to sell your home, please feel free to reach out to me.
+If you have any questions or would like to sell your home, please feel free to reach out to me.
 You can also attend one of my next **free home seller seminars on June 12 at the Hilton Garden Inn, where I will give you great strategic information on how to make more money while selling your home stress-free.**